 - Liquid Delight – Now that the brew is complete, behold that delicious result.
 Some people like mixing the crema by stirring the espresso or changing the recipient, but it’s really up to you.
 Use the knock box to puck out the used coffee.

-If overall, you think the method is overwhelming and not for you, we suggest to use a fully automatic machine that does all the tedious work without much intervention.
+If overall, you think the method is overwhelming and not for you, we suggest using a machine that does all the tedious work without much intervention, say the automatic one.
 However, they are going to burn a big hole in the pocket.

 Bonus Tip – Milk Frothing

 If you want to make a cappuccino or a latte, steam milk is what you need.
 There are some kinds of milk like oat, soy, and almond that can work correctly.
 Some have barista-made versions, but in my opinion, the best is just whole milk.
 Fill the pitcher and make sure that there is enough space for the steam.
 So don’t fill it all the way, leave around a finger between the milk’s top and the serving spout.

 When steaming, make sure that you reach that perfect point where you are getting a beautiful foam, without big bubbles.
 Also, feel the milk’s temperature when holding the pitcher.
 This is something you must practice before becoming a pro.

 Pour Time – If your shot took too long or too little (Base is around 25-30 seconds) then maybe the ground is either too coarse (fast) or too fine (long).

 Taste – Is it bitter?
 Is it sour?
 Or just plain strange?
 Temperature and brew time can affect this as well as grind size.

 - If it’s bitter, make sure the water temperature is not exceeding 200ºF.
 205 is fine, but 210 can start causing issues.
 If the brew time was too long, it could also cause this.

 - For sour, make sure the temperature is not too low, and the brew time is not too short.
 You may be wasting a lot of taste from your coffee with this wrong.